Seamonsters-2605/Seamonsters-2605.github.io/docs/teleop-collab/index.md

 ## Round 2

 Now that we have a teleop that can use all of the robot's functionality, we can add some extra features.

+With Git Bash open and navigated to the repository, type `git pull` to get everybody's changes.

 Choose an assignment related to a *different* system than the one you worked on!
 You will need to read and understand someone else's code (you can ask them for help).